Zeitgeisttt/SmartStream-Tutor/README.md

 `flask-cors`

 ### TODO:
+1. UI:
-1. Pin the Chrome extension window
+   - Pin the Chrome extension window
-2. Make use of timestamp (jump to the topic of question)
+   - Prettier UI
+   - More types of questions: T/F, multiple-answers, fill in blanks
+   - Integrate Math symbols (latex), audios into questions
+2. Scalability:
+   - Use of timestamp to be more interactive (pop-up quiz, jump to topic)
-3. More features such as summarize video, solution analysis
+   - More features such as summarize video, solution analysis
-4. More aesthetic UI
+   - More platforms and more formats of info such as articles, arxiv papers
-5. No local server needed.
-Or no Python needed.
+   - No local backend server needed, or no Python needed
+   - Visual-heavy or music-heavy videos such as bird recognition
+   - Allow user-uploaded datasets such as actual course materials and quizzes.
+Use RAG to have more accurate answers.